Sree0-0-9/platefulnz-customer-churn-prediction/README.md

 The repository includes a poster artifact summarising the churn prediction problem, modelling approach, and business recommendations.

 ![PlatefulNZ churn prediction poster](Businfo704_PlatefulNZ_Poster.jpg)

-## Portfolio Note

-This is a public portfolio version prepared from academic analytics work.
-Student IDs, group-member details, and course-submission wording have been removed.
-The analysis file is included as a source/report artifact; private or non-shareable data should not be uploaded unless it is confirmed safe for public release.